cstenkamp/MastersThesisText/pandoc_markdown_base/2_3_datadrivengeneration.md

-Thesis goals: We want to automatically generate conceptual spaces for the domain of educational resources to generate explainable recommendation.
 So far, we established  that Conceptual Spaces are a good framework for that.
 The part that's missing is the automatic generation.

 ### Mehr vorgeplänkel